 |

-Release year: | 2005 |
+Release date: | 2005-11-17 |

-Genre: | Action-adventure |
+Genre: | Action & Shooter |

-Developer: | Neversoft, Beenox |
+Developer: | Neversoft |

-Gun was, in a way, Red Dead Redemption BEFORE Red Dead Redemption.
-It was an open-world game, back before open-world games were the industry standard, and it was unmistakably a western game.
 It did have a terribly unhelpful title, however, which might have contributed to the fact that this shooter called “Gun” didn’t make much impact on the industry despite acclaim and awards.

 Many aspects of RDR you grew to expect were there, except maybe not as polished as Rockstar’s games tend to be.
 You can deal with bandits, test the patience of towns you visit, and chase bounties if you want to.
-Of course there’s also a quickdraw mechanic, which switches you into an FPP mode to make aiming easier.
-The graphics didn’t age too well, but the concepts and execution are solid.
+Of course, there’s also a quickdraw mechanic, which switches you into an FPP mode to make aiming easier.
+The graphics didn’t age too well, but the concepts and execution are great.

 Key features |